contiv/vpp/docs/dev-guide/SERVICES.md

 via interface defined in [configurator_api.go][configurator-api].
 For each service, data from Service and Endpoint Kubernetes APIs are combined into a minimalistic representation of the service known as `ContivService`.
-Furthermore, the configurator northbound API defines interfaces connecting VPP with external networks as `Frontends`, and those connecting VPP with service endpoints as `Backends`.
+Furthermore, the configurator northbound API denotes interfaces connecting VPP with external networks as `Frontends`, and those connecting VPP with service endpoints as `Backends`.
 Configuration for the dynamic SNAT (Internet access for pods) is passed from the processor into the configurator already during resync inside the `ExternalSNATConfig` data type.

 ![Service plugin layers][layers-diagram]